 Applications are treated as confidential and all steps are taken to ensure confidentiality is maintained.
 If funded, the plain English Summary, Chief Investigator/Co-Investigator(s) names, award amount, start date and end date will be published on the NIHR funding and awards page.
 In line with the Department of Health and Social Care policy, i4i will publish summary minutes of committee meetings.
 Please refer to our Confidentiality Guidance for further details.

 The i4i programme operates a two-stage application process.
-Assessment of applications is made by an expert committee, which comprises academic, clinical and commercial expertise (see our funding committees).
+Assessment of applications is made by an expert committee, which comprises academic, clinical and commercial expertise (see our funding committees here).
 Applications are scored against the following assessment criteria:

 • Clinical or social care need, health economic case and impact on the NHS or social care system, patients and service users